-No date is available for this bridge, but because it uses Michigan's standard type R4 railing, it must date to no newer than 1964.
-It is therefore a fairly early example of a concrete box beam in Michigan, although it may not be the oldest.
-The oldest examples in Michigan date to the mid 1950s.
-This bridge is no longer an on-system bridge.
+This is an early example of a concrete box beam in Michigan, having been built in the first couple years when pre-stressed concrete began to be used in Michigan.
+The oldest examples in Michigan date to 1956.
 Claude Avenue likely once continued south of the bridge, but ever since it was constructed, I-69 and its interchange with I-75 cuts off this road.
 The bridge appears to only provide access to a private property south of the bridge now.

 Coordinates (Latitude, Longitude):